Panic Bar Installation Pasadena Texas - (346)200-5995

 Door Closer Add-OnInstall closer to ensure proper door self-closing$115–$165

-Prices above are estimates.
-Final pricing depends on door condition, material, and required hardware.
-Your technician will evaluate and provide a firm quote before starting work.
+These prices are estimates.
+Final pricing depends on door material, existing hardware condition, frame alignment, rated-door requirements, and the exact device selected.
+Your technician will inspect the opening and provide a firm quote before any work begins.

 Frequently Asked Questions